Divorce Money Mistakes

 DIVORCE FINANCIAL MISTAKE 8: Not having your business professionally appraised.

 CONSEQUENCE 1: Now more than ever, more families are becoming business owners.
 It could be an established company with employees, or a small shop across town, or even just a startup business in your basement office.
 When it comes to divorce, everything needs to be assigned a value.
 How do you value that business?
 Your spouse may tell you that the basement startup business is not worth a dime, since it hasn’t even produced significant cash flow.
 However, until it is professionally appraised, you cannot be sure of the fair value.
 There are certified business appraisers that will consider all variables to give you an accurate present value.
+Business valuations look at the value today, which includes a view of the established future.

 Click to see the Starting the Divorce Valuation Process, 10 Initial Data and Document Requests